vdbg/life360-influx/README.md

 To get a dashboard similar to the below one, download the [template](grafana/dashboard.json), and replace these placeholders before creating a dashboard from the template:
 * `Name_Of_Circle`: name of the Life360 circle of interest, e.g. `Family`,
 * `Member_1` to `Member_4`: names of the circle members of interest.
-Delete extra dashboards if fewer than 4 members, duplicate one if more.
+Delete extra panels if fewer than 4 members, duplicate one if more.

 ![Grafana dashboard](grafana/dashboard.png)